Sand and Storm Debris Cleanup

 Unincorporated Storm Debris Collection

-Pinellas County is collecting residential storm debris from hurricanes Helene and Milton in the unincorporated areas of the county.
-We anticipate completing the first pass of debris collection by Thanksgiving, and remaining storm debris will be collected during a final pass.
+Pinellas County collected residential storm debris from hurricanes Helene and Milton in the unincorporated areas of the county.
+Most of the first pass of debris collection was completed before Thanksgiving.
+The final pass was completed in mid-January 2025.

 IMPORTANT: Storm debris that is in bags and/or not separated will NOT be picked up.
 Storm debris must be loose and separated by type: vegetative material, construction and demolition debris (doors, drywall) and household appliances.
 Refrigerators MUST be empty.

 The County did outreach to HOAs and homeowners who live on private roads, gated communities and small commercial properties, including apartments and condos, to gain permission to pick up storm debris.
 An authorized representative needed to provide Right of Entry.
 Commercial properties were first required to make an insurance claim if they have coverage.
-All documentation must have been received by Dec.
+All documentation was due by Dec.
 13, 2024.

 Hurricane Debris Dashboard